 This is done through a type of legal claim called a deficiency judgment or deficiency action.
 Facing a deficiency judgment after already being foreclosed upon can be devastating.

-Get Help From our Dallas, TX Wrongful Foreclosure Attorney Today
+Get Help From our Texas Wrongful Foreclosure Attorney Today

 At Khirallah PLLC, our Texas wrongful foreclosure lawyer is committed to providing effective, personalized legal representation to homeowners.
 If you or your loved one is facing a wrongful foreclosure or has already been wrongfully foreclosed on, we are here to help.